-What is the CARIBEWAVE Exercise?
+What is the CARIBE WAVE Exercise?

-In the Puerto Rico and the Virgin Islands Region, this exercise is held under the leadership of the Puerto Rico Seismic Network (PRSN) and has counted on the participation of all emergency agencies within our area of responsibility year after year.
+In Puerto Rico and the Virgin Islands Region, this exercise is held under the leadership of the Puerto Rico Seismic Network (PRSN) and has counted on the participation of all emergency agencies within our area of responsibility year after year.

-With nearly 160 million people (Caribbean, Central America and Northern South America) now living in this region and a major earthquake occurring about every 50 years, the question is not if another major tsunami will happen, but when it happens will the region be prepared for the tsunami impact.
-The risks of major earthquakes in the Caribbean, and the possibility of a resulting tsunami, are real and should be taken seriously.
+In addition to the local and regional sources, the region is also threatened by tele-tsunamis or transatlantic tsunamis, such as the 1755 Lisbon Earthquake.
+Furthermore, five confirmed volcano tsunami source events, two from volcano-generated landslides, one from a mud volcano, and one from a submarine landslide, have affected the Caribbean and adjacent regions.
+With nearly 160 million people (Caribbean, Central America, and Northern South America) now living in this region and a major earthquake occurring about every 50 years, the question is not if another major tsunami will happen, but when it happens, will the region be prepared for the impact?
+The risk of major earthquakes and tsunamis in the Caribbean is real and should be taken very seriously.